 - Have a paper towel ready.

 - Make sure to monitor your baby’s weight.
-If they have a growth, spurt see your infectious disease doctor to get the dosage adjusted.
+If they have a growth spurt, see your doctor to get the dosage adjusted.

 - Don’t forget – you and your baby are learning how to do this!
 It takes practice and you will get there.